This April 7 repost is the eighth in a daily countdown of 10 articles from this year. Links to earlier ones are at the end.

 West describes conditions in the jail as abysmal, with a lack of hygiene products.
 “I tried to bring in some soap.
 They confiscated it.
 Told me it was contraband.”

-The funeral for Michael Meshinski is Wednesday morning.
+The funeral for Michael Meshinski is April 8.
 Few are expected to attend.